llvm-project/llvm-project-phab/clang/docs/RefactoringEngine.rst

 to the Clang AST <IntroductionToTheClangAST>` if you want to learn more about how the AST is structured.

-..
-FIXME: create new refactoring action tutorial and link to the tutorial
+You can also take a look a the
+:doc:`refactoring action tutorial <RefactoringActionTutorial>` to see how you can use the components that are described in this document to implement actual refactoring actions.

 Introduction
 ------------